-Reviewers are tasked with critically examining the substance of scientific research work in accordance with their expertise.
+Reviewers are tasked with critically examining the substance of scientific research work by their expertise.
 Reviewers are tasked with providing input on the decision of the Editorial Team regarding the feasibility of a text to be published.
-Peer reviews help editors in making editorial decisions and through editorial communication with the author can also help writers to improve the quality of the articles they compile.
+Peer reviews help editors in making editorial decisions and through the editorial communication with the author can also help writers to improve the quality of the articles they compile.

 6. Standard Objectivity

 The process of reviewing the manuscript must be done objectively.
 The author's criticism is an inappropriate thing to do.
 Reviewers must provide their views clearly and be accompanied by supporting arguments.

 Reviewers must identify other relevant works that have not been quoted by the author.
 Each statement that is the result of observation, derivation, or an argument that has been used previously must be accompanied by a relevant quote.
 Reviewers must also consider the existence of substantial similarities or overlaps between the texts being considered and other published papers.
 Appropriate recognition of the work of others must always be given.
 Authors must cite publications that influence the determination of the nature of their research.

 Authors of original research reports must present accurate reports of research and studies conducted.
 The data taken must be written accurately in the research report.
 Manuscripts must be detailed and have sufficient references to enable others to refer well.
 Counterfeiting Reports or intentionally inaccurate behavior is unethical and unacceptable.